-Network Traffic Analysis (NTA) products give security teams the tools they need to accurately identify and investigate malicious behaviors, plus trigger automated responses to legitimate threats with a far lower rate of false positives than IPS products.
+Products in the Network Detection & Response (NDR) category help security teams accurately identify and investigate malicious behaviors, and trigger automated responses to legitimate threats with a far lower rate of false positives than IPS products.

-Network Traffic Analysis (NTA) platforms inspect real-time network communications to accurately detect and investigate threats, anomalous behaviors, and risky activity from layer two through layer seven.
+Network Detection & Response (NDR) products are powered by network traffic analysis (NTA), or the real-time inspection of network communications in order to detect and investigate threats, anomalous behaviors, and risky activity from layer two through layer seven.

-NTA products provide more conclusive insights into security events and forensic-level evidence SecOps teams can use to understand and report the exact scope of incidents.
-NTA products do this by analyzing every transaction and reconstructing every conversation on the network through full-stream reassembly.
+These products provide more conclusive insights into security events and forensic-level evidence SecOps teams can use to understand and report the exact scope of incidents.
+They do this by analyzing every transaction and reconstructing every conversation on the network through full-stream reassembly.

-Fueled by rich wire data, NTA products use advanced machine learning to identify anomalous behaviors and security events, trigger automated investigations, fire contextualized alerts, and in some cases help execute automated responses through integrations with firewalls, SOAR products, and other in-line response solutions.
+NDR products take the rich wire data provided by NTA and apply advanced machine learning to identify anomalous behaviors and security events, trigger automated investigations, fire contextualized alerts.
+In some cases, NDR products can help execute automated responses through integrations with firewalls, SOAR products, and other in-line response solutions.